dnnsoftware/Dnn.Platform/.github/PULL_REQUEST_PROCESS.md

 > This **_MUST NOT_** be done by the submitter of the Pull Request for ANY reason!

 ### Execption for Build Process Pull Requests
-A special exception has been granted to reduce the number of Designed Approval reviews to 1 for all pull requests related to Build Support when incrementing versions in prepration of a release, or reconfiguration of the environment for the next version.
+A special exception has been granted to reduce the number of Designed Approval reviews to 1 for all pull requests related to Build Support when incrementing versions in prepration of a release, adjustments of build processes, or reconfiguration of the environment for the next version.

 Additionally a special exception has been granted to merge pull requests created by the Designated Approvers for the purposes of keeping release branches in sync when the pull request ONLY moves previously approved changes.
 Such as moving bug fixes from a minor release into the next major release, or otherwise.